What Is Car Insurance Underwriting?

 Non-Standard (High Risk)

 Non-standard drivers present the highest risk.
 Multiple violations, DUIs, poor credit, SR-22 requirements, a lapse in coverage, or being a newly licensed driver can all result in non-standard placement.
-Premiums are significantly higher, and some standard-market insurers won't write policies at this tier at all — you may need a specialty insurer.
+Premiums are significantly higher — a DUI conviction averages $5,287/year nationally in 2026 — and some standard-market insurers won't write policies at this tier at all.
+You may need a specialty insurer to secure coverage.
+For a full breakdown of your options, see our guide to non-standard auto insurance and the carriers who specialize in it.

 Soft Decline vs. Hard Decline